Authorize service principal access to Azure Databricks with OAuth

 For the Databricks extension for Visual Studio Code, do the following:

-1. Set the values in your .databrickscfg file for Azure Databricks workspace-level operations as specified in this article's "Profile" section.
+1. Set the values in your .databrickscfg file for Azure Databricks workspace-level operations as specified on the Profile tab.

 2. In the Configuration pane of the Databricks extension for Visual Studio Code, click Configure Databricks.